materialsvirtuallab/m3gnet/README.md

   each structure. `n` does not need to be the same for all structures.
 - stresses, a list of 3x3 stress matrices with unit `GPa` (optional)

 For the `stresses`, we use the convention that compressive stress gives negative values.
-Stresses obtained from VASP (unit kBar) calculations should multiply by `-0.1` to work directly with the model.
+Stresses obtained from VASP calculations (default unit `kBar`) should multiply by `-0.1` to work directly with the model.

 We use validation dataset to select the stopping epoch number.
 The dataset has similar format as the training dataset.